 But what about response strategies, you ask?

 Okay, so they can find the main idea in a text.
 That’s great, but wait…there’s more.
 There’s more to education and more to life than finding the “right” answer.
 It’s the difference between identifying a photo of chocolate and slowly savoring that piece of chocolate.
 What about learning how to respond to literature in innovative ways and from new perspectives?
 Students are accustomed to reading for information—to find the answer.
-But when they can examine a text from more than one perspective and talk about their ideas with their classmates, then they are reading to understand instead of just to deconstruct.
+But when they can examine a text from more than one perspective and talk about their ideas with their classmates, they are reading to understand instead of just to deconstruct.
 Let them climb into the skin of different characters to see from another’s eyes.

 I still wanted something more concrete to show, to prove to others that this works.
 I also wanted to prove something to my students.

 Reason #5: Exposure to models of good writing creates good writers.

-To prove this to my students I created a test made up of seven questions from each unit.
+To prove this to my students, I created a test made up of seven questions from each unit.
 I used questions from my reflection and going deeper cards.
 I required students to choose two questions from each unit and give short answers of three sentences or so.

-I think this is why my students were groaning over being able to choose only two questions to answer.
+I think this is why my students were groaning over choosing only two questions to answer.
 They stayed AFTER classes were over for the day because they had more to say and more to write.
 Students who before struggled to write sentences drier than toast abandoned in the desert were positively poetic and wrote answers that beat with the blood of their hearts.